File: ChatCompletion\ChatOptions.cs

 /// which concrete <see cref="IChatClient" /> is being used and how it represents options, a new instance of that

-/// implementation-specific options type may be returned by this callback, for the <see cref="IChatClient" />
+/// implementation-specific options type can be returned by this callback for the <see cref="IChatClient" />

-/// implementation to use instead of creating a new instance.
-Such implementations may mutate the supplied options
+/// implementation to use, instead of creating a new instance.
+Such implementations might mutate the supplied options

 /// instance further based on other settings supplied on this <see cref="ChatOptions" /> instance or from other inputs,

-/// and instead make the callback return a new instance per each call.
+/// and instead make the callback return a new instance on each call.

 /// properties on <see cref="ChatOptions" />.